Alberta leader warns of sustained deficit from low oil prices

-CALGARY, Alberta (Reuters) - Alberta Premier Jim Prentice said on Friday that low oil prices could lead to three years of budget deficits in the Canadian province, whose oil sands are the largest source of U.S. oil imports.
+CALGARY, Alberta, Jan 9 (Reuters) - Alberta Premier Jim Prentice said on Friday that low oil prices could lead to three years of budget deficits in the Canadian province, whose oil sands are the largest source of U.S. oil imports.

 Calling low oil prices the worst fiscal crisis the province has faced in as many as 50 years, Prentice said if they remain under $50 per barrel for the remainder of the year, the province’s revenue from its petroleum sector would be cut by around C$10 billion ($8.44 billion).